zczcwh/GTRS/docs/INSTALL.md

 ```

-We provide the  `requirements.txt` that lists the packages you needs.
+We provide the  `requirements.txt` that lists the packages you need.